sabirchowdhury/bidirectional-tree-search/README.md

 # bidirectional-tree-search
-find a path that maximises the cost when traversing a tree
+Task: find a path that maximises the cost when traversing a tree.

 Finding a the path that maximises the cost when traversing a tree.
 The main code is run by calling the function bestSumAnyTreePath(parent, values);